srerickson/ucsb-writing-data/README.md

 # Code for 'Using AI to Understand Students’ Self-Assessments of their Writing'

 This code implements a simple Retrieval-Augmented Generation (RAG) pipeline to explore AI methods for qualitative data analysis.
+It was developed in collaboration with Madeleine Sorapure to explore how/whether RAG can be used analyze student responses to a self-assessment survey used in UCSB's Writing Program.

 ## Installation

-This project uses [uv](https://docs.astral.s) to manage dependencies.
-Install dependencies with:
+This project uses [uv](https://docs.astral.sh) to manage dependencies.

+To install dependencies with:

 ```bash
 $ uv pip install -r pyproject.toml`